 SS #5: Households Assisted by Services that Increase Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households 0 households 120 households 117 unique TSHAP families Met receiving services aimed and 164 unique RRH to increase self-sufficiency households housed in 2022. (increase).
+Number of households receiving services aimed to increase self-sufficiency (increase).
+0 households 120 households 123 unique RRH households housed in 2023.
+Met

 SS #8: Households Transitioned to Self Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households 0 households 20 households Exited or graduated with Not Met transitioned to self- <=50% market rent burden: sufficiency (increase).
-17 households
+Number of households 0 households 20 households Exited or graduated with Not Met transitioned to self- <=50% market rent sufficiency (increase). burden: 2 households

 HC #1: Additional units of Housing Made Available Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of new housing 0 households 120 households 117 unique TSHAP families Met (combining TSHAP units made available for and 164 unique RRH and RRH) households at or below households housed in 80% AMI as a result of the 2022. activity (increase).
+Number of new housing units made available for households at or below 80% AMI as a result of the activity (increase).
+0 households 120 households 123 unique RRH households housed in 2023.
+Met

 HC #5: Increase in Resident Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of household 0 households 120 households 117 unique TSHAP families Met (combining TSHAP able to move to a better and 164 unique RRH and RRH) unit and/or neighborhood households housed in of opportunity as a result 2022. of the activity (increase).
+Number of household able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 households 120 households 123 unique RRH households housed in 2023.
+Met